Yuichi-Ikeda/vmss-custom-image-existing-vnet-existing-two-app-gateways/Readme.md

 To deploy this template, you will need:
  * An existing Managed Image ([about Managed Images](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-windows-capture-image-resource))
- * An existing Virtual Network and subnet located in another Resource Group
+ * An existing Virtual Network and three subnets, such as VMSS subnet, AppGw1 subnet and AppGw2 subnet.
- * An existing Application Gateway and backend pool located in another Resource Group
+ * An existing two Application Gateways and backend pools.

 In the parameters, you will need to take note of:
  * The name of the resource group containing the Managed Image
  * The name of the Managed Image itself